Sourav459000/MIT-ADT-Programming-Lab-Assignments/README.md

 # MIT-ADT-Lab-Assignments

-It contains all programing labs assignments of MIT School of Engineering, MIT ADT University, Loni Kalbhor, Pune.
+This repository contains a compilation of all the programming lab assignments of the MIT School of Engineering and the MIT ADT University at Loni Kalbhor in Pune.